w3f/Grants-Program/applications/maintenance/ide_maintenance.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Maintenance Grants Program?** From RFP portal
+**How did you hear about the Maintenance Grants Program?** From RFP portal8400